GeorgeBelanger/tunnel-portfolio/README.md

       6. Get hyperspace to work
     - Used this guide https://discoverthreejs.com/book/1-first-steps/4-textures-intro/#_
     - Was able to map an image to all six sides of an object, but want to map 2 unique images to only 2 sides.
       - The images are also sometimes upside down...

+## 3/6/19 Wednesday 7:15pm home
+  - Added a url change when objects are clicked.
+    - In tunnel.prototype.onclick, if the raycaster intersects something: `window.location.href='http://www.google.com/'` after 2000ms delay.